Site icon British Expat Money

 What if you are interested in savings rather than current account style services?
 Or what if you need both?

-Whilst HSBC, Lloyds and Monese do offer savings.
+Whilst the offshore banks and Monese do offer savings.
 The other two don’t, but that doesn’t need to be a showstopper.

 Enter stage left investment accounts.
 Anybody who is looking to grow their wealth over the long term should really be using a brokerage account to invest in shares anyway.

-No matter whether you are looking at US, UK or Global, the historic average has been around 10%.
+No matter whether you are looking at US, UK or Global, the historic average has been 9-10%.
 And even in this higher rate environment, you’ll be unlikely to get that with a savings account.

 But of course, many people use savings accounts for more near term goals.
-But here’s the thing.
+But that’s OK too.
+Here’s the thing.
 Brokerage accounts can provide an excellent alternative to savings accounts in this respect too.

 Not only do many of them pay high rates of interest on uninvested cash, they all give you access to money market funds which are usually a really safe way of getting better interest rates than you would on a savings account.